bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 And it's more like a game we could play as far as what's the most obscure way we could do some kind of introspection.
 And the answer would be, check-sig from stack.
 And the proposals that are in that cluster, and there are a few, are pretty clean, pretty well understood.
-AJ would definitely be the person unfortunately he's not here in New York he's kind of you know done a fair bit of travel recently he was like no I'm not going.
+AJ would definitely be the person unfortunately he's not here in New York he's kind of, done a fair bit of travel recently he was like no I'm not going.
 So I'm hoping that while we're in New York he is in his mountain lair somewhere coming up with a scheme to activate any prep out.
 That's if you're listening, AJ, I hope you're going to make that prophecy come true.
-I think, you know, we understand that we want this and we've wanted it for a fair period of time and nothing else has come up that's gone, oh no, we want this instead.
+I think, we understand that we want this and we've wanted it for a fair period of time and nothing else has come up that's gone, oh no, we want this instead.
-Anyprepout by itself is a fairly simple piece.
+Any prep out by itself is a fairly simple piece.

 Speaker 2: 00:18:21

-Now.
 Not a precluding piece to other things that we can do in the future.

 Speaker 0: 00:18:24